Social Journalism's Paradox & Faux Audience

 Social journalism's model doesn't provide a good publishing environment for journalists, novelists, or anyone seeking to build readership since quantity ranks over quality.
 Still, Medium is not the entire problem despite proliferating derivative, poor-quality literature.
 Neither is social journalism in the true sense of the idea.
 The problem is a lack of technology.
 Companies like Medium need a technology currently unavailable.
 To create true social journalism, readers would need to view the many choices of articles and choose these articles based on what piques their interest, void of any interference that biases results to particular authors.
 The algorithm disrupts social journalism by showing readers programmatic deductions of their desired reading, using arbitrary traffic and keyword ranking.
 Showing readers millions of options is a problem of practicality as old as the internet, and as much as tech companies want you to believe in the “intelligence” of their algorithms, they are a long way from creating an application that knows you as a reader and produces truly personalized results.
-Search based on popularity or traffic volume proves this true because they wouldn’t prioritize this metric if there were a better way.
+Search based on popularity or traffic volume proves this true because they wouldn’t prioritize this metric if a better way existed.
 I’m not saying the goal is impossible, but the technology is not there yet.

 Photo by Beth Hope on Unsplash